pashmaklang/pashmak/README.md

 # Sections
-section is a system to make a pointer to a part of code. it will use for create loop, if and...
+section is a system to make pointer to a part of code. this is useful to create loop, if and...

 look at this example:
 ```bash